xivanalysis/xivanalysis/src/parser/core/modules/ActionWindow/readme.md

 	/**
 	 * Adds an action to the current window if one is open.
 	 * If no window is open, the event is ignored.
-	 * Implementing moudles MUST call removeDefaultActionHook before calling this method directly.
 	 * @param event The event to be added to the window.
 	 */
 	protected onWindowAction(event: Events['action']) { /* .. */ }

 	/**
-	 * Removes the default event hook that captures all actions by the player.
-	 * Implementing modules should call this method if they have logic to only
-	 * include some actions in a window.
-	 * Implmenting modules MUST register their own hook that calls onWindowAction
-	 * after calling this method.
-	 */
-	protected removeDefaultActionHook() { /* .. */ }
-	/**
-	 * Adjusts the default event hook to ignore certain actions.
+	 * Adjusts the event filter to ignore certain actions.
-	 * Implementing modules MAY call this method if all casts of certain
+	 * Call this method if all casts of certain actions should be ignored
-	 * actions should be ignored in a window.
+	 * in a window.
 	 * If actions are only ignored in some conditions, this method is
-	 * not suitable, and you will need to register your own hook and callback
+	 * not suitable, and you will need to register your own hook via setEventFilter.
-	 * that only calls onWindowAction when the conditions are met.
-	 * Calling this method will override previous calls to trackOnlyActions.
 	 * @param actionsToIgnore The ids of the actions to ignore.
 	 */
 	protected ignoreActions(actionsToIgnore: number[]) { /* .. */ }
 	/**
-	 * Adjusts the default event hook to only track certain actions.
+	 * Adjusts the event filter to only track certain actions.
-	 * Implementing modules MAY call this method if only some actions should
-	 * be tracked in a window.
+	 * Call this method if only some actions should be tracked in a window.
 	 * If other actions should be tracked in some conditions, this method is
-	 * not suitable, and you will need to register your own hook and callback
+	 * not suitable, and you will need to register your own hook via
-	 * that only calls onWindowAction when the conditions are met.
-	 * Calling this method will override previous calls to ignoreActions.
+	 * setEventFilter.
 	 * @param actionsToTrack The ids of the actions to track.
 	 */
 	protected trackOnlyActions(actionsToTrack: number[]) { /* .. */ }

+	/**
+	 * Sets a custom event filter for the actions to capture during
+	 * a window.
+	 * @param filter The filter for actions to capture during a window */ protected setEventFilter(filter: EventFilterPredicate<Events['action']>) { /* .. */ }

 	// Very important, you must call super.initialise() in any implementing module. override initialise() { /* .. */ }
 }
 ```